kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 ## Dependency management

-Dependency management used to be a somewhat contentious subject in the Go ecosystem, with a number of third party solutions attempting to address the gap in this language tooling.

-[v1.11](https://golang.org/doc/go1.11), however, introduced experimental support for Go modules, and [v1.14](https://golang.org/doc/go1.14) (released this February) standardized them as ready for production use.

-Before we can get into modules, however, we need to briefly discuss packages.
+The only Go unit of import/export within a program is the `package`.

 All Go source files must declare a package in their first line, and every Go file must have at least one `package main` file that declares a `func main()`.
 Other than the file that contains `main`, code must be placed in a directory whose name matches the `package` of files within it.

 As previously mentioned, all uncapitalized members and functions are private, and all capitalized ones are publically visible.

+There's none of the [modifier keywords](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) that C# has, which means you can leave your `private protected`s and `private internal`s on the shelf.

+At first glance, this might seem unsophisticated, or too dumbed-down for a "real" language.

+Sleep on it a little bit, and get back to me.
+It'll sit a little better with you tomorrow, and a little better the day after that.

+So you have all these packages...now what?

+### Go modules

+Dependency management used to be a somewhat contentious subject in the Go ecosystem, with a number of third party solutions attempting to address the gap in this language tooling.

+[v1.11](https://golang.org/doc/go1.11), however, introduced experimental support for Go modules, and [v1.14](https://golang.org/doc/go1.14) (released this February) standardized them as ready for production use.

-Modules allow reusable packages to be imported using their URL, as in `import github.com/go-sql-driver/mysql`.
+Modules allow packages to be imported using their URL, as in `import github.com/go-sql-driver/mysql`.
 Interestingly, packages from within a project as well as third party dependencies are imported using _the exact same syntax_.

 Put another way: if a function is public in your code, and your code is accessible, anybody can import and use it!